jenkinsci/p4-plugin/SETUP.md

 For example, a basic sync script:

 1. Check the 'Snippet Generator' box and from the 'Sample Step' drop down choose `P4 Sync`.
-2. Select a valid Perforce Credential
+2. Select a valid P4 plugin Credential
 3. Fill out *ONLY ONE* of the three boxes for the code source.

 e.g.